View Profile Page

-Marisa S. Trubiano is Associate Professor of Italian and has been teaching Italian language, literature, cinema, cultural studies, translation and Italian American cultural studies courses at Montclair State University since 2000.
+Marisa S. Trubiano is Associate Professor of Italian and has been teaching Italian language, literature, cinema, cultural studies, translation and translation theory and Italian American cultural studies courses at Montclair State University since 2000.

-Her recent publications include articles on the screenwriter Ennio Flaiano and Italian cinema, and the teaching of oral history in the context of Italian American cultural studies.
+She recently published a book chapter, "Tempo di uccidere tra anglofoni: Le vicende di un romanzo 'difficile,'" for a volume on the 70th anniversary of Flaiano's novel Tempo di uccidere (Prospero Press, 2020).
+Another article, "Le isole dell'Oceano Canada.
+Flaiano ed Andermann alla ricerca dei popoli perduti" was published the same year.
 Her book-length study of Ennio Flaiano, Ennio Flaiano and His Italy: Postcards of a Changing World (Fairleigh Dickinson University Press, 2010), was awarded a literary prize, a Premio Internazionale Flaiano per l’Italianistica in Pescara, Italy (July 2011).

-Current projects include the translation of Flaiano’s theater into English.
+Her current book project is the translation of Flaiano’s theater into English.
 Her translation of Il Caso Papaleo was performed in New York and Montclair State University (2004-5) in a bilingual production by KAIROS Italy Theater, and her translation of La donna nell'armadio was featured at a reading at the NYU Casa Italiana Zerilli-Marimò (2012).
-Il caso Papaleo (The Papaleo Case) was just published in the Journal of Italian Translation (Spring 2015).
+Il caso Papaleo (The Papaleo Case) was published in the Journal of Italian Translation (Spring 2015).

 Italian language, Italian 20th century literature and cinema, Italian and Italian American Cultural Studies, Translation and Theater